Glucuronidation or Glucuronosylation

 Licorice (Glycyrrhiza spp.) has some conflicting data, but I provide some of it here.
 Licorice provides glucuronic acid.
 The constituent glycyrrhizic acid, is a conjugate of two molecules, namely glucuronic acid and glycyrrhetinic acid.

-Concentration of UDP-glucuronic acid was increased 257% by Glycyrrhiza roots and 484% by glycyrrhizin.
-These data indicate that GR and glycyrrhizin activated glucuronidation and thus suggest the possibility that GR may influence detoxification of xenobiotics in rat liver.
+The concentration of UDP-glucuronic acid was increased 257% by Glycyrrhiza roots and 484% by glycyrrhizin.
+These data indicate that Glycyrrhiza roots and glycyrrhizin activated glucuronidation and thus suggest the possibility that Glycyrrhiza root may influence detoxification of xenobiotics in rat liver.
+I tend to pay the most attention to whole plant extrat data rather than constituents as I tend to use whole plants and not single constituents.
+Therefore this data on the roots is very interesting to me.
+The studies on constituents are varied with some supporting glucuornidation and others decreasing it.

 Another study on Licorice found inhibitory activity on UGT when testing ingredients of licorice, liquiritin and liquiritigenin.

 Sulforaphane (SFN), an isothiocyanate found in the Brassicaceae family can inhibit the activities of several CYPs, thus potentially leading to reduced activation of pro-carcinogens.
+Sulforaphane has been found to be the most potent naturally occurring inducer of phase II enzymes.
 SFN induces UGT as well as other phase II enzymes, such as glutathione-S-transferase (GST), and Quinone oxio-reductase.

 D-limonene has been shown to increase total CYP activity, intestinal and liver UGT activity in rats.